-Our staff are currently out collecting data for the 2021 National Wetland Condition Assessment — the third survey conducted for wetlands.
-We're collaborating with the Quinault Indian Nation and the Washington Natural Heritage Program to sample 32 sites selected by the U.S. Environmental Protection Agency (EPA) for assessment in Washington in 2021.
-We're sampling vegetation, soils, hydrology, algae, water chemistry, and potential stressors at each site.
+Our staff collected data from May through Sept. for the 2021 National Wetland Condition Assessment — the third survey conducted for wetlands.
+We collaborated with the Quinault Indian Nation and the Washington Natural Heritage Program to sample 32 sites selected by the U.S. Environmental Protection Agency (EPA) for assessment in Washington in 2021.
+We sampled vegetation, soils, hydrology, algae, water chemistry, and potential stressors at each site.

 Background on the survey

 The National Aquatic Resource Surveys provide nationally-consistent and scientifically-defensible assessments of lakes, rivers, wadeable streams, coastal waters, and wetlands, and can be used to track changes over time.
 One of the purposes of the survey is to report to Congress on the condition of the nation's wetlands with data that are statistically valid and environmentally relevant.
 The study is the product of cooperation and collaboration between the EPA, Natural Resources Conservation Service, state natural resource managers, and scientists.
 EPA provides the funding for the study and states often conduct the fieldwork and provide expertise to complete the assessment.